LFL-Lab/SQuADDS/_sources/source/getting_started.rst.txt

 Installing `palace`
 ~~~~~~~~~~~~~~~~~~~

 `Palace` is a powerful open source electromagnetic simulation tool that can be used with `SQuADDS`.
-For detailed installation instructions, please refer to our `Palace Installation Guide <https://lfl-lab.github.io/SQuADDS/source/resources/palace.html>`_.
+For detailed installation instructions, please refer to our :doc:`Palace Installation Guide <resources/palace>`.

 .. admonition:: Questions?